cdl-geneseo/geneseo-dictionary/P/Polygamy.md

 # Polygamy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Polygamy

 Created by  Tess Woitaszek, last modified by  Regina Fuller on Dec 14, 2020

 n.
 The consensual practice of having multiple partners at the same time, a practice that is beginning to gain wider acceptance.
 As of 2020, 3.8% heard / used the word frequently, 57.7% heard / used it on occasion, and 42.3% never heard / used it.(Woodard, N-R, 2020)